-Though the book - its shape, form and production was my vision.
-And I invested a great deal of passion, commitment, hard work, money and time into producing the book - a genuine labour of love - I cannot take all of the credit and neither would I want to!
-Garlic Feast was borne from the grassroots of a small community festival (The Koonya Garlic Festival), and the amazing, passionate and creative community that exists here in the wild, wonderful and ruggedly beautiful Tasman Peninsula, in Tasmania's stunning south east.
+Though the book - its shape, form and production was my vision; and I invested a great deal of time, passion, savings and hard work into producing the book, I cannot take all of the credit for Garlic Feast!
+Garlic Feast was borne from the grassroots of a small community harvest festival: 'The Koonya Garlic Festival', and the incredible, passionate and creative community that exists here on the ruggedly wild Tasman Peninsula, in Tasmania's spectacular south east.

-The book simply would not have been possible without the generosity of this community, and the gifted chefs, passionate cooks and artisan producers who generously shared recipes for the book, nor would it have been possible without the skill of the book's food photographers (of which I was a modest one!) and the book's talented designer, Ian Wallace, who mentored and guided me through the self publishing process.
-I feel so humbled and blessed to have had so many talented professionals involved in the book.
+The book simply would not have been possible without the generosity of this community, and the gifted chefs, passionate cooks and artisan producers who generously shared recipes for the book.
+Neither would Garlic Feast have been possible without the skill of the book's food photographers (of which I was a modest one!) or the book's designer, Ian Wallace, who mentored and guided me through the self publishing process.
+I feel so humbled and blessed to have had such amazing talented professionals involved in the book.
 Garlic Feast would not have been possible either without the support of my beautiful husband Paul, who saved me from drowning during the occasional hailstorm, and kept me afloat with a steady stream of G & T's during the bleary-eyed deadlines

-Garlic Feast is a book for garlic lovers, foodies and cooks and everyone who love beautiful books.
+Garlic Feast is a book for garlic lovers, foodies and cooks, and all those who love beautiful coffee table books!

 I hope you enjoy Garlic Feast - its a pleasure sharing the journey with you!
 Oodles of love, Janice Xxx